San Francisco, California

 If you've registered for an event and can no longer make it, please do unregister so that we don't over order the food!
 To unregister just view your tickets in your EventBrite account, and then cancel the relevant ticket.
 Thanks!

-This event is kindly sponsored by OpenMinds / SIOS.
-If you need to know about clustering SQL Server or Azure, give them a call!
+This event is kindly sponsored by Purple Frog Systems, if you need any Microsoft Business Intelligence help (Data Warehouses, ETL, Cubes, Azure, IoT, etc.), give them a call!